bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 1. Storage on the GPFS file system is a sparse resource try to use both data volume and file sparingly.
    Note well that small files above ~4KB take up at least 8MB of space.
 2. Default quotas are as follows (each user, group, project has a `home`, `work`, and `scratch` volume).
-   You can request an increase by an email to hpc-gatekeeper@bihealth.de.
+   You can request an increase by an email to hpc-gatekeeper@bihealth.de for groups and projects.
     - `home` 10k files, 1GB space
     - `work` 2M files, 1TB space
     - `scratch` 20M files, 200TB space